Loading lesson…

 Understanding "Memory vs context window: what your agent remembers" in practice: AI agents don't just answer questions — they can do things, like looking things up, writing files, or talking to apps.
 Your agent forgets between sessions unless you give it actual memory — not just a longer context window — and knowing how to apply this gives you a concrete advantage.

-Which sentence best captures the main idea of 'Memory vs context window: what your agent remembers'?
+What is the main idea of "Memory vs context window: what your agent remembers"?